datarootsio/ml-skeleton-py/HOWTO.md

 Preferably, you can use make commands (from `Makefile`) or directly run scripts from `scripts`.
 Refer to section below for the descriptions of make commands.
 Before running it, consider creating
 a virtual environment.
 Project example code should be compatible with both Python 2.7 and 3.7.
-After installing dependencies listed in `requirements.txt`, we need to install `mlmonkey` package as well.
-Currently, you can do it using `pip install` and point to the repository (online repo or locally cloned one).
+First install `mlmonkey` and then dependencies listed in `requirements.txt`.
-Here is the command to install it directly from git: `pip install git+ssh://git@gitlab.com/dataroots/mlmonkey.git`
+Here is the command to install `mlmonkey` directly from git: `pip install git+ssh://git@gitlab.com/dataroots/mlmonkey.git`

 ## Makefile and test example